HritikR/Xcess/README.md

 # Xcess - Simple and Minimalistic Web Framework

 Xcess is a lightweight, express-like and easy-to-use web framework for Node.js, inspired by Express.js.
 It provides a simple API for creating web applications and handling HTTP requests and responses.
-With Xpress, you can define routes, use middleware functions, handle static file serving, and enable Cross-Origin Resource Sharing (CORS).
+With Xcess, you can define routes, use middleware functions, handle static file serving, and enable Cross-Origin Resource Sharing (CORS).

 ## Features